Treaty of Madrid (1617): Treaty

 On 26 September 1617, Imperial diplomat Karl von Harrach became the cosignatory of the Treaty of Madrid along with Venetian ambassadors Giustiniani and Contarini, ending the conflict between the two states.
+Hostility would continue months after the treaty, however.
+In November, remaining Uskoks would attack the Venetian survivors shipwrecked in the Croatian coast after the Battle of Ragusa.

 The Venetians agreed to the withdrawal of their troops from Imperial territories, while also discharging the English and Dutch mercenaries.
 The Habsburgs in their turn, agreed to transfer the Uskoks further to the north east by June 1618, while also cutting the number of their forces to 1,000 men.
 A regular Habsburg garrison was to be established in Senj.
 The Duke of Osuna remained defiant of both the treaty and the wishes of the Spanish crown, unilaterally continuing his maritime campaign.
 He was eventually arrested by Spanish authorities in 1620 and convicted of conspiring to become an independent ruler of Naples.
 Uskoks were either expelled from the empire or resettled deeper into Croatia.
 The few families that were allowed to stay were closely monitored, ending the Uskok piratical reign.